Gaelcholáiste an Phiarsaigh

 Under Section 29 of the Education Act 1998 parents may appeal a decision made by a Board of Management regarding:

-A refusal by a school to enroll a student.
+- A refusal by a school to enrol a student.

 This right of appeal must be brought to the Board of Management in the first instance.
 This should be done as soon as the parents have received notification of a decision that they would like to appeal from the Board of Management.
 If this appeal is not upheld the parents have a right to appeal the decision to the Department of Education and Skills.
 This must be done within 20 school days of the notification of the appeal to the Board of Management not being upheld.